 2. Whitelist Singular Server IPs

-If you are using a Security Group and only allow certain IPs to connect to your Redshift instance, you need to add Singular’s servers to the whitelisted IPs in your security group.
-These are the IPs:
+If you are using a Security Group and only allow certain IPs to connect to your Redshift instance, you need to add Singular’s servers to the whitelisted IPs in your security group:

 To whitelist Singular server IPs:

 Go to your Redshift clusters list and select the cluster you want us to use.